OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 			- #### Study (Dhamma-Vicaya)
 				- Buddhist also study and contemplate on Buddhist teachings.
 This involves reading scared texts, such as Sutras (discourses of the Buddha).
 			- #### Service and Generosity (Dana):
 				- Generosity and service are a key aspect of the buddhist practice.
-Dana (giving) is considered a virtue that purifies the mind, generates positive [[Karma]] and
+Dana (giving) is considered a virtue that purifies the mind, generates positive [[Karma]] and reduces selfishness.
+			-
 			-
 -